asrjy/gpu/notes/003/README.md

 - it is recommended to use shared memory with atomic adds whenever possible.
 - try to reduce usage, but modern GPUs have improved atomic operation performance.
 - CUDA-MEMCHECK chan be used to help detect race conditions.

+bitonic sort:
+- works best when N is power of 2
+- good for smaller arrays
+- no atomic operations needed
+- regular memory access patterns